Seven-112/museum-search/README.md

 * Back-end: My TypeScript/Node.js application using [apollo-server](https://github.com/apollographql/apollo-server) to provide a GraphQL API for searching museums.
 * ElasticSearch: A third-party search engine I use to search+filter museums by keyword and geospatial criteria.

+## Continuous Integration / Continuous Delivery

+This repo uses Travis for continuous integration.

+On every commit and pull request, Travis runs the test suite, and reports success/failure and test coverage.
+It sends the test reports to CodeClimate, which provides code quality analysis and test coverage reports.

+On every tagged commit to master, Travis builds and pushes the API and client docker images to Docker Hub with the Git tag as the Docker tag.

 ## To launch:

 From this repo's top directory, run: